centreon/centreon-documentation/en/administration/secure-platform.md

 2. Install your certificates:

-Copy your certificate and key on the server, like:
+Copy your certificate and key on the server according your configuration; by default, it's:

 - /etc/pki/tls/certs/ca.crt
 - /etc/pki/tls/private/ca.key